 dig the sexy girl:

-Movie is well done and usually captivating, but every time Sandrine rides the train in the first half, it shows us the entire train ride.
+Movie is usually captivating, but every time Sandrine rides the train in the first half, it shows us the entire train ride.
 Goes beyond “setting the mood” and starts to get boring.
 Much improved in the second half (unlike most movies).
 A twisty little mystery movie… liked it.

 a long train ride: